hessenud/uSEMP/readme.md

 ToDo:
 -----------------------------
-* PlanningData is only focused on energy.
-Sometimes it's more adequate to plan with times only because the actual energy consumption is not known.
-(washing machine, dryer etc..)
 * seperate energy/time requests from planing request to the EM
+* better separation/organization of responsibilities => new API
+* there is too much application in this library (update Energy..) limiting an application this way